COVID-19 and Pregnancy - An Update for our Patients

 Level II Neonatal Special Care Beds and Neonatology Service

 At Grand Strand Medical Center, we have a two-bed Level II Neonatal Special Care that is fully equipped to handle our smallest patients.
-This nursery is staffed with a neonatologist which means babies with special needs can get the high level of medical attention they require.
+These special care beds are staffed with a neonatologist which means babies with special needs can get the high level of medical attention they require.
 This allows for moms and families to remain close to their newborn, one of the most important elements in bringing a new life into the world.
 Our team works together to provide you and your baby with the highest quality care.
 Our Giraffe OmniBed Carestations provide family-centered development support by allowing babies to be closer to their parents' embrace and physician expertise.

 About Your Labor and Delivery